wfl Python Toolkit for Creating Machine Learning Interatomic Potentials and Related Atomistic Simulation Workflows: Overview

 In the case of \textit{ab initio} reference data collection, each evaluation is expensive enough to take up anywhere from one to potentially hundreds of nodes of an HPC, and from minutes to hours of wall time.
 At the other end of the scale is the evaluation of significantly computationally cheaper operations over many orders of magnitude more configurations (e.g.\ evaluate the fitted interatomic potential, or calculate a descriptor), where each calculation may take only a fraction of a second on a single CPU core.
 The third type is ``one-off'' expensive tasks, such as fitting an MLIP or sub-selecting the most diverse structures from the database with potentially complex algorithms, e.g.\ CUR decomposition.
 In many cases the codes that carry out these tasks are themselves parallelized, but have high memory requirements or are run on GPUs, for example.
 Finally, there are often other ASE \py{Atoms}-based project-specific \textit{ad hoc} tasks that need parallelization or remote execution, which should be easy to add to the workflow management package.

 From a practical point of view of the developer, code often grows organically over the life of a project, so modularity is of essence when adding functionality as the project develops.
 Further, it is helpful if the workflow is easy to prototype and then also easy to scale-up from run to run, for example to develop and quickly test the code locally on a small database with a cheap stand-in reference method and easily change to large databases, expensive electronic structure codes and execution on a HPC cluster.
-Finally, it is desirable to have enough control over each of the resources for each modular part - for example, submitting expensive MLIP fitting to a cluster, but evaluating the cheap potentials and analysing the results locally.
+When running, it is desirable to have enough control over each of the resources for each modular part---for example, submitting expensive MLIP fitting to a cluster, but evaluating the cheap potentials and analysing the results locally. \ch{ Finally, once the code has stabilized and the workflow is applied to a production problem, the computational time is often long, and it is helpful if the process can be restarted after interruptions without repeating all of the already completed computations. }